 These symptoms of mild dengue usually last for up to 7 days and mostly resolve on its own without any complications.
 However, in case of dengue haemorrhagic fever (DHF) which is a much severe form, the symptoms may worsen and also lead to internal bleeding.
 Some of the symptoms of dengue haemorrhagic fever include:

 - Small red spots or petechiae on the skin

 - Vomiting with blood

 - Very low blood pressure with possibility of shock and sudden death if treatment is not received in time

-Blood tests is used to detect the platelet count is repeated during the entire dengue treatment, to assess the progress.
+Blood tests is used to detect the platelet count and is repeated during the entire dengue treatment to assess the progress.